MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/jekyll/build.md

 - [![limjh16 - jekyll-action-ts](https://img.shields.io/static/v1?label=limjh16&message=jekyll-action-ts&color=blue&logo=github)](https://github.com/limjh16/jekyll-action-ts)

 This is fork of [Jekyll Actions](https://github.com/marketplace/actions/jekyll-actions) action, except this one doesn't seem to publish for you.
-The docs recommend a popular action though for this, as below.
+Which is fine as it means this Jekyll action has a narrow scope and it is also easy to add an extra step to publish to GH Pages.
+The docs recommend a popular action by PeaceIris, as shown in the last step below.

-This uses TypeScript instead of Docker so is supposed should be quicker to download than the original and handles non-default use-cases.
+This uses TypeScript instead of Docker, so is supposed should be quicker to download than the original.
+It also is more flexible to handle non-default use-cases.

 Sample usage from the docs.
-Note this includes a publish to GH Pages step.

 - `main.yml`
     ```yaml